 Linda Mettes specializes in intellectual property litigation.
-Linda has tried patent, trademark, and copyright cases in Federal courts nationwide, including Delaware, California, Texas, Illinois, Michigan, Pennsylvania, New York, New Jersey, Utah, Florida, Ohio, Indiana, and the Federal Circuit and Sixth Circuit Court of Appeals.
+With nearly 25 years of experience, Linda has litigated patent, trademark, and copyright cases nationwide, including Delaware, California, Texas, Illinois, Michigan, Pennsylvania, New York, New Jersey, Utah, Florida, Ohio, Indiana, and the Federal Circuit, Ninth Circuit and Sixth Circuit Court of Appeals.

-Linda has extensive experience in managing litigation from pre-suit investigation through trial/appeal, including discovery, expert report preparation, depositions, motions, Markman hearings, and mock jury research.
-Linda has briefed and/or argued well over 100 motions and appeals, including summary judgment, Daubert, Markman, discovery and sanctions motions.
-Linda was also selected to write a Petition for Certiorari to the United States Supreme Court on patent written description law on behalf of a client.
+Linda has extensive experience in managing litigation from pre-suit investigation through trial/appeal, including fact discovery, expert discovery, and mock jury research.
+Linda has deposed over 100 witnesses, including inventors, experts, and company officers.
+Linda has briefed and/or argued over 100 motions and appeals, including summary judgment, Daubert, Markman, and sanctions motions.

-Linda is a registered patent attorney authorized to practice before the U.S. Patent and Trademark Office.
-Linda`s technical ability cuts through various technology.
-She has handled cases in a wide array of technology such as mechanical devices, vaccines, birth control pills and other pharmaceuticals, computer disk drives, connectors, other hardware and software, ophthalmic surgical equipment, neurosurgical devices, stents, televisions, cell phones, mass spectrometry, medical imaging, metal casting, silicon wafers, automotive components, consumer products, financial products, Internet advertising, and polyethylene foam.
+Linda is a registered patent attorney whose technical ability cuts through various technology.
+She has led cases in a wide array of technology such as computer hardware, control systems and software, silicon wafer and semi-conductor technology, consumer products and electronics, cell phones, televisions, medical and neurosurgical devices, vaccines, birth control pills and other pharmaceuticals, ophthalmic surgical equipment, stents, mass spectrometry, medical imaging, metal casting, automotive components, financial products, Internet advertising, and polyethylene foam.

-While adept at communicating mechanical, electrical, chemical and pharmaceutical technologies to a court, Linda also has a depth of experience on the damages side, for both plaintiffs and defendants.
-Linda has written articles and spoken at legal seminars on damages topics.
-Linda has also successfully precluded damage claims on behalf of defendants and defended the client`s ability to advance significant damage claims on behalf of plaintiffs.
+While adept at communicating mechanical, electrical, chemical and pharmaceutical technologies to a court or jury, Linda also has a depth of experience on the damages side, for both plaintiffs and defendants.
+Linda has successfully precluded damage claims on behalf of defendants and defended the client’s ability to advance significant damage claims on behalf of plaintiffs.

-Linda has also prosecuted patents, particularly in reexamination and continuation practice for patents asserted or about to be asserted in litigation.
+Linda has also worked on many IPRs (Inter Partes Review), as well as prosecuted patents, particularly in reexamination and continuation practice for patents asserted or about to be asserted in litigation.
 Linda has also provided legal opinions, conducted due diligence and negotiated and drafted licensing agreements.

 Practice Areas & Industries